 The devoted clinicians at Forward Counseling & Consultation are dedicated to providing exceptional, culturally competent, evidenced-based mental health wellness and substance use services.
 We provide individual, couple and group therapy with an array of clinical supervision, mentoring, consultation and trainings services to the community.
 We focus on where you are, in this moment, and help you reveal where you want to go.
 We provide a place for you to be yourself, to explore and to learn new skills and join in the process of empowerment, non-judgement, and recognition of your strengths.
 It takes courage to find your path forward, we will work collaboratively to navigate towards change and healing.

-Michelle Murray (she/her/hers) is the founder of Forward Counseling & Consultation and a Licensed Clinical Social Worker with a Substance Abuse Specialty and a Clinical Supervisor In Training with over 15 + years of experience.
+Michelle Murray (she/her/hers) is the founder of Forward Counseling & Consultation and a Licensed Clinical Social Worker with a Substance Abuse Specialty and an Independent Clinical Supervision with over 20 years of experience.
 She has a unique background of working in community agencies that address interpersonal violence, mental health issues through crisis intervention, case management, and psychotherapy.
 She has experience with individual and group therapy for people who experience both mental health and substance abuse disorders.
 Michelle is a Long-Term Lecturer at UW-Madison and currently teaches lectures on assessing and treating adults and substance use disorders and mental health.
 Michelle provides individual and group supervision, community education and/or workshops and consultation for community agencies.
 Michelle has advanced training in trauma and is skilled at addressing a wide range of diagnoses and mental health concerns.
 Michelle tailors her treatment approach to each client by using a variety of methods including: cognitive behavioral therapy, behavioral activation, mindfulness, solution-focused, strengths-based motivational interviewing, and (EMDR) eye movement desensitization and reprocessing (level I and II trained).
 Michelle has a unique style, able to nurture a safe and trusting environment while empowering her clients to realize their full potential and reach their personal goals.
 She believes in treating the “whole person” which includes addressing their spiritual, physical, and social needs.
-Michelle will work hard to find a healthy balance between challenge and support necessary in making changes that will help you be happier and healthier.
+Michelle will work hard to find a healthy balance between challenge and support necessary in making shifts in long-term recovery.

 Britt Gilles, MSW, APSW